 How is depression diagnosed?

-The first step in treating your child is forming an accurate and complete diagnosis.
 If you suspect your child is depressed, a mental health clinician (who may be a child/adolescent psychiatrist, child psychologist, or a social worker who specializes in child and adolescent mental health) will ask you and your child to come in for a visit.
 The clinician will ask about your child’s:

 - social history